williamchenjun/MNIST-Handwritten-Digits-CNN/README.md

 |– 8
 |– 9
 ```
 Thus, in your main working directory, you should have a dataset folder inside of which there are 10 folders named after each digit.
-Then in each digit folder you should put your images for that digit.
+Then, in each digit folder you should put your images for that digit.
 ```python
 x_test, y_test = network.unseen_sample(pathname, categories = 10, limit = 10, samples = 10, center = True)
 network.predict_unseen(x_test, y_test, plot = True)
 ```
-The `network.unseen_sample` imports your dataset and prepares it for you.
+The `network.unseen_sample` method imports your dataset and prepares it for predictions.
 You can choose to limit how many images to include for each digit.
-Again, you have the option to `invert_color` or `center` you images.
+Again, you have the option to `invert_color` or `center` the images of your dataset.
 Afterwards, you can either use `network.predict_unseen` (made specifically for this) or `network.predict`.
-Note that if you use `network.predict`, you will have to generate a single plot for each digit.
+Note that if you use `network.predict`, you will have to generate a prediction one image at a time.
 There isn't support for arrays of images for that method yet.
 Whereas, `network.predict_unseen` can predict all of your data at once.

 ```
 1/1 [==============================] - 0s 155ms/step